Angela DietschAssociate Professor

 B.S., Communication Disorders, Saint Louis University, 1994

-Angela Dietsch is an assistant professor in the Department of Special Education and Communication Disorders.
+Angela Dietsch is an associate professor in the Department of Special Education and Communication Disorders.
 Her research focuses on sensory and motor aspects of neural control for speech, voice, and swallowing function across the age and health spectrums.